owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

       base_image='python:3.9',
       packages_to_install=['pandas', 'pyarrow', 'sklearn', 'mlflow', 'boto3'])

-The training container was created based on the same Python 3.9 image as the previous step.
+The training container is created based on the same Python 3.9 Docker image as used in the previous step.
 When creating steps from functions, it’s best to try and use the same image whenever possible, in order to take full advantage of the Kubernetes caching mechanism for Docker images.

-Deploy our ML model
+Deploy your ML model
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

-We’ll create the inference server deployment that’ll host our ML model using a Docker container-based, microservices approach.
+You deploy the inference server that hosts your ML model using a Docker container-based, microservices approach.
 The code for this step is not in the experiment notebook.
-We’re going to use Seldon Core for deployment together with MLFLow Server so that we can take full advantage of features like monitoring our deployment without needing to build a dedicated Docker image.
-The model artefact will be downloaded by the Seldon Core deployment from our Minio object storage system.
-In this step, we’ll need to use kubectl to apply our SeldonDeployment configuration.
-The URI containing the path to the ML model is externally provided to the training step.
+You use Seldon Core for deployment together with MLFLow Server so that you take full advantage of features like monitoring your deployment without building a dedicated Docker image.
+The model artifacts are downloaded by the Seldon Core deployment from your MinIO object storage.
+In this step, you use kubectl to apply your ``SeldonDeployment`` configuration.
+The URI containing the path to the ML model is provided to the training step externally.

-Developing the deployment step is split into a few parts:
+The deployment step is split into a few parts:

 * create the command-line application
 * wrap it in the Docker image and publish it
 * create the component configuration
 * create the step from the component configuration file

 Create the command-line application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, we create a command-line application, which calls “kubectl” with a file generated from a Jinja template as a parameter.
+Firstly, create a command-line application, which calls ``kubectl`` with a file generated from a Jinja template as a parameter:

 .. code-block:: python